Malappuram: Media

 Malayala Manorama, Mathrubhumi, Madhyamam, Chandrika, Deshabhimani, Suprabhaatham dailies have their printing centres in and around the city.
 The Hindu has an edition and printing press at Malappuram.
-A few periodicals-monthlies, fortnightlies and weeklies-mostly devoted to religion and culture are also published.
+A few periodicals-monthlies, fortnightlies and weeklies mostly devoted to religion and culture are also published.
 Almost all Malayalam channels and newspapers have their bureau at Up Hill.
 There are some local cable TV channels including (MCV), (ACV) etc. Malappuram Press Club is also situated at UP Hill adjacent to Municipal Town Hall.
 Doordarshan has its major relay station in the district at Malappuram.
 Government of India's Prasarbharati National Public Service Broadcaster has FM station in the district, broadcasting on 102.7 Mhtz.
-Even without any private FM stations, Malappuram finds a place in Top Ten Towns with Highest Radio Listenership in India.
+Even without any private FM stations, Malappuram is in the top ten towns with the highest radio listenership in India.
 There is a multiplex and four standalone cinema halls that screen movies in Malayalam, Tamil, English and Hindi.
 Rasmi Film Society, one of Kerala's oldest film forums is from Malappuram.
 The 72nd International film festival of Malappuram was conducted in March 2011.
 The government of India's Prasar Bharati National Public Service Broadcaster has an FM station in the district (AIR Manjeri FM), broadcasting on 102.7 Mhtz.
-Even without any private FM stations, Malappuram, Ponnani, and Tirur, find their own places in the ten towns with the highest radio listenership in India.
+Even without any private FM stations, Malappuram, Ponnani, and Tirur, are also part of the ten towns with the highest radio listenership in India.

 Sports

-Malabar Special Police HSS is one of the best achievers in the Indian inter-school football tournaments.
-It is also the runner up team of 53rd and 55th Subroto Cup international football tournament held at Delhi.
-The Kottappadi Football Stadium is located right at the heart of the CBD of Malappuram.
+Like elsewhere in Kerala, football is arguably the most popular sport among the locals.
+The Kottappadi Football Stadium is located right at the heart of Malappuram.
 The Malappuram District Sports Complex Stadium is situated at Payyanad in Manjeri.
 It was selected as one of two stadiums, along with the Jawaharlal Nehru Stadium, to host the group stages of the 2013–14 Indian Federation Cup.
-The stadium hosted groups B and D.
+The stadium hosted groups B and D. It also hosted the 2023 Indian Super Cup along with the EMS Stadium.
+Malabar Special Police HSS is one of the best achievers in the Indian inter-school football tournaments.
+It is also the runner-up team of the 53rd and 55th Subroto Cup international inter-school football tournaments held in Delhi.